Life As an Archivist

 - Outreach Coordinator

 In the United States, there were 6,800 jobs for Archivist in 2016.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Archivist by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Archivist per year.

 The states with the most job growth for Archivist are Nebraska, Kentucky, and Georgia.
 Watch out if you plan on working in Wyoming, Vermont, or Oklahoma.
 These states have the worst job growth for this type of profession.